What Is a Petty Larceny Charge? Petit Larceny Lawyer Answers

 Grand Larceny crimes cover more special situations (e.g., stealing from a church of other religious organization) and apply higher dollar amount thefts.
 The more serious theft crime of Grand Larceny Mississippi carries up to 20 years in prison and is found in MSA Section 97 17 41.

-Criminal Lawyers Near Me in Mississippi for Larceny CrimesIf facing any type of theft charge in MS, call today for a FREE consultation to 1-800-360-3847.
+Criminal Lawyers Near Me in Mississippi for Larceny CrimesIf facing any type of theft charge in MS, call today for a consultation to 1-800-360-3847.
 The author plus senior partner Vic Carmody have a combined 68 years of criminal law experience in the Magnolia State.
 Read our lawyer ratings on AVVO.com.